eswarganesan/ESWAR_NEW_TASK/README.md

-# RUN API and UI app on Kubernetes
+# Run API and UI app on Kubernetes

 **Pull image in docker**